City Unscripted

 The lower areas center around a pond that perfectly reflects the surrounding buildings and seasonal foliage.

 In spring, cherry trees create pink clouds above the water.
 Fall brings maple reflections so vivid they seem painted.
-Winter snow transforms the scene into monochrome meditation.
+Winter snow transforms the scene into a monochrome meditation.

 This area is a beautiful garden, offering tranquility and seasonal beauty away from the crowds.